 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Learning to thread a sewing machine for the first time can be difficult!
-When I first got my Brother CS6000i sewing machine, it took a few tries to get everything figured out.
-Especially that darn automatic needle threading lever.
+Learning to thread a Brother sewing machine for the first time can be difficult!
+When I first got my Brother CS6000i sewing machine, it took several tries to get everything figured out.
+Especially that darn automatic needle threader.

-You can find instructions for threading your Brother sewing machine in the manual included with your book, the quick-start guide, or even on the body of your sewing machine.
+You can find diagrammatic instructions for threading a Brother sewing machine in your manual, the quick-start guide, or on the body of your sewing machine.
 However, I always prefer real picture tutorials.
-So that’s what I’ll be giving you here as I show you how to thread your Brother sewing machine using my Brother CS6000i as a model.
+So that’s why I’ll be showing you how to thread your Brother sewing machine using my Brother CS6000i as a model.

-I’ll cover how to thread the upper thread through the needle, how to wind the bobbin on a Brother sewing machine, and how to install the bobbin.
-This tutorial should work identically for most Brother sewing machines and sewing and quilting combination machines such as the Brother CS7000i, Brother XM2701, Brother XR3774, and most other recent models of Brother sewing machines.
+I’ll cover how to thread the upper thread through the needle, how to thread the bobbin on a Brother sewing machine, and how to install the bobbin.
+This tutorial should apply to most Brother sewing machine models like the Brother CS7000i, Brother CS7000X, Brother XM2701, and many other recent models of Brother sewing machines.
 Some of the Brother heavy-duty sewing machines and embroidery machines may have slightly different mechanisms, but you should be able to extrapolate how to thread them well enough!

-How to Wind a Bobbin on A Brother Sewing Machine
+How to Thread a Bobbin on A Brother Sewing Machine

 If you’ve just taken your brand new Brother sewing machine out of its box, the first thing you’ll need to do is wind the bobbin.
 Make sure to only use compatible Brother bobbins for your sewing machine.
 In the case of most Brother sewing machines, this will be Class 15, SA156 plastic bobbins.